elixir-europe/rdmkit/pages/contribute/tool_resource_update.md

 ## Let the bot do the rest
-If the PR containing the changes to the excel table is merged, a PR will be opened by github-actions.
+If the PR containing the changes to the .csv table is merged, a PR will be opened by github-actions.
 Please check that the changes this PR proposes to the yaml file are in line with what you want to have changed.